Wildcat strike at Brussels South Charleroi airport severely disrupts air traffic

 Union member Redouane Arba of CSC Transcom explained that at 7:00 not a single piece of luggage was checked in.

-Flights are not expected to be canceled, but there would be delay, the union member said, but looking at the airport’s departure page, many flights have been cancelled.
+Flights were not expected to be cancelled, but there would be delay, the union member said.
+However, looking at the airport’s departure page, many departing flights have been cancelled and incoming flights diverted to Liège and Maastricht.

 The strikers are now waiting for a meeting with the management.